 Wolves are one of nature’s beautifully mystical animals.
-They appear cute just like any domesticated dog, yet you cannot really get too friendly with one.
-One is very lucky to catch a glimpse of one in real life, and if they do happen to see one, there’s bound to be a whole pack nearby!
+They appear cute, just like any domesticated dog, yet you cannot really get too friendly with one.
+You'd be very lucky to catch a glimpse of one in real life, and, if you do happen to see one, there’s bound to be a whole pack nearby!

 People are drawn to wolves for many reasons.
 Perhaps it’s the comfort found in their dog-like appearance (as they are a member of the canine family), a tribute to Native American roots, or the complete opposite side of them being blood-thirsty creatures of nature.
 Whatever the case, when someone sees a wolf, they either tend to run away in fear for their lives or stick around to marvel at their beauty.